Stress is Unavoidable but Manageable

 Mind (mood swings, anger, fear, forgetfulness, anxiety, depression, feeling overwhelmed)

-Tip: Practice engaging in a problem-free talk, focus on solutions, problem talk is a stressor that makes you feel incompetent.
-Problem-free talk is a great resource to build competence.
+Tip: Practice engaging in problem-free talk, and focus on solutions; problem talk is a stressor that makes you feel incompetent.
+Problem-free talk is a great resource for building competence.

 Stress may be acute or chronic:

 Acute Stress - affects you in the short term.
-You may experience acute stress, in a frightening situation, for example, being at the highest point of the rollercoaster ride before its rapid descent.
-It's that panic feeling in your chest when you encounter danger or when you are startled.
+In a frightening situation, you may experience acute stress, such as being at the highest point of the rollercoaster ride before its rapid descent.
+It's that panic feeling in your chest when you encounter danger or are startled.